SNYW/AsteroidsPlus/README.md

 1. Object Pooling

-Object pooling is a no brainder for a game with the potential to have many reusable objects.
+Object pooling is a no brainer for a game with the potential to have many reusable objects.
 My specific implementation uses scaling pool sizes with a minimum amount.
-All the data for these pools are kept in individual Pool Scriptable Objects that can pool any GameObject.
+All the data for these pools are kept in Pool Scriptable Objects that work with any GameObject.
 They are loaded directly from resources when the game starts.
 This system allows for a very small initial pool, that will scale based on how many objects are required.

 This system worked really well, it is extremely fast to add a new pool, the pools can be as small or as large as needed, and once I had written this code
 I didn't really need to adjust the core of it at any point in development